-Although WDFW no longer actively monitors this species across the Washington range we work with partners to monitor opportunistically and around important management areas.
-WDFW reviews and maintains a record of the number of breeding territories and locations in Washington.
-The species continues to increase in abundance and as of December 2021 there were 190 known breeding territories in Washington, far exceeding historical levels and estimates of future abundance presented in the 2002 status review.
-The population has continued to increase across its range in North America.
-The status of the Peregrine Falcon in Washington is secure, and we recommend that its current designated status as a delisted species be maintained.
+Although WDFW no longer actively monitors this species across the Washington range we do work with partners to monitor opportunistically and around important management areas.
+WDFW does review and maintain a record of the number of breeding territories and locations in Washington.
+The species continues to increase in abundance and as of December 2021 there were 190 known breeding territories in Washington, far exceeding historical levels and estimates of future population growth presented in the 2002 status review.
+The population has also continued to increase across its range in North America.
+The population of the Peregrine Falcon in Washington is secure, and we recommend that its current designated status as a delisted species be maintained.